trek10inc/serverless-secrets/README.md

 ### environmentSecrets

-With a standard Serverless project, you can use the `envrionment` property to add environment variables to individual functions as well as to all of your functions via the `provider` section.
+With a standard Serverless project, you can use the `environment` property to add environment variables to individual functions as well as to all of your functions via the `provider` section.
 We augment this concept by adding an `environmentSecrets` section to the provider and any function.
 Just like `environment`, the properties under the `environmentSecrets` property become environment variables,